 The plot follows Chihaya Ayase, a girl who aspires to become a professional karuta player under the influence of a boy named Arata Wataya — a talented karuta player himself.
-One thing leads to another, the two end up being separated in high school, where she gets reunited with a childhood friend (Taichi Mashima).
+One thing leading to another, the two end up being separated in high school, where she gets reunited with a childhood friend (Taichi Mashima).
 Chihaya and Taichi go on to form a karuta club and so the story evolves.

 Chihayafuru is often labeled josei, albeit in truth it is a fine mixture of slice-of-life, Nana-style josei, and shoujo.
 If one word should be used to describe it, ‘wholesome’ would be my choice.
 It pulls at the heartstrings regularly and is high on thrills and youthful sentiments.

 The manga is available digitally via Kodansha USA and via Manga Plaza (presently, up to Chapter 143).